 In simple terms, so long as you can make a proper, legal maneuver on the roadway, and not impact other traffic, you MAY turn around (or down an adjacent street) and avoid the DUI checkpoint.
 If pursued and pulled over, such pullovers may violate the Constitution.
-If no law has been broken, the warrantless seizure by use of emergency lights is illegal.
+If no law has been broken, the warrantless seizure by the use of emergency lights is illegal.
 So, Georgia DUI roadblock turnarounds can be justified and defended in court.

 Criminal defense attorneys in GA who specialize in DUI defense know the typical DUI checkpoint locations in their area of Georgia.
 Safety checkpoints cannot be established on Interstate highways, so expect to be pulled over on artery highways that may lead to an interstate or other major roadway, like Georgia 400 in Atlanta.
 Many DUI checkpoints are set up near recreational areas like lakes and Georgia state parks.

-For example, after an Atlanta Falcons football game in Atlanta, the Georgia State Patrol Nighthawks, special DUI task force — which is usually located near the Buckhead Five Points area near Roswell Road, Piedmont Road and Peachtree Road will relocate to main roads leaving the sports or entertainment venue.
-They will let most heavy traffic clear for a while, after the game finishes before establishing several road blocks in Fulton County, Dekalb County, Gwinnett County and Cobb County, plus other counties along major highways (like Georgia 400 or Ga Highway 316).
+For example, after an Atlanta Falcons football game in Atlanta, the Georgia State Patrol Nighthawks, special DUI task force — which is usually located near the Buckhead Five Points area near Roswell Road, Piedmont Road, and Peachtree Road will relocate to main roads leaving the sports or entertainment venue.
+They will let most heavy traffic clear for a while after the game finishes before establishing several roadblocks in Fulton County, Dekalb County, Gwinnett County, and Cobb County, plus other counties along major highways (like Georgia 400 or Ga Highway 316).
 These DUI checkpoints yield hundreds of arrests after each game — day or night.

-Atlanta (Fulton County) likely has the greatest number of DUI checkpoints established in GA each year, but sports events create aggressive enforcement of police officers in setting up these random checkpoints, or roadblocks.
+Atlanta (Fulton County) likely has the greatest number of DUI checkpoints established in GA each year, but sports events create aggressive enforcement of police officers in setting up these random checkpoints or roadblocks.

-Let us HELP YOU.
-Call TEAMDUI.com at 1-844-TEAMDUI [1-844-832-6384] and locate a superb GA DUI attorney.
+We are here to HELP YOU, so don’t hesitate and call TEAMDUI.com at 1-844-TEAMDUI [1-844-832-6384] and locate a superb GA DUI attorney.

-Copyright 2015.
+Copyright 2023.
 William C. Head.
 All Rights Reserved.